bluezam/bamazon/README.md

 Here is a simple picture that adds nothing of value.

 Here is a gif of how it works as a customer.
-Using  Node bamazonCustomer.js  in the CLI to mimic a storefront
+Using  Node bamazonCustomer.js  in the CLI to mimic a storefront.